 This female had a total of 10 units of anti-wrinkle injections injected around both crows feet.
 The pre and post pictures below show here at maximum smile.

-Why should I choose The Victorian Cosmetic Institute as my provider of anti-wrinkle injections?
+Why should I choose Victorian Cosmetic Institute as my provider of anti-wrinkle injections?

-Our doctors specialise in anti-wrinkle injections and have extensive experience in their application.
+Our Cosmetic Physicians and Cosmetic nurses specialise in anti-wrinkle injections and have extensive experience in their application.
 We allow you ample time to communicate your aesthetic goals to us, and use our expertise to help you achieve your desired outcome.
 The experience you have with us is also important.
 We offer complimentary nitrous oxide (laughing gas) that helps to alleviate any discomfort and anxiety from the procedure.

 The first step is simply contacting us for your initial anti-wrinkle injection consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your treatment.